cap-js-community/websocket/README.md

 **Example:**
 WebSocket Event: `Object:created` is mapped to CDS Service Event: `Object.created`

-Per default, events are broadcast to every connected socket, expect the socket, that was called with the CRUD event.
+Per default, events are broadcast to every connected socket, except the socket, that was called with the CRUD event.
 To also include the triggering socket within the broadcast, this can be controlled via annotations `@websocket.broadcast.all` or `@ws.broadcast.all` on entity level.